Your heart is a muscle. Its job is to pump blood around your body.

 Each beat of your heart pumps blood through a network of arteries and veins.

 - Blood delivers essential oxygen and nutrients to every cell.

-- Blood also takes away waste products and carbon dioxide.
+- Blood takes away waste products and carbon dioxide.

-- Arteries carry oxygen-rich blood from the heart to the body.
+- Arteries carry oxygen-rich blood from the heart throughout the body.

 - Veins carry oxygen-poor blood back to your heart and lungs to start the cycle over again.

-The heart itself also needs its own supply of oxygen-rich blood.
+Like any other muscle, the heart needs its own supply of oxygen-rich blood to function.
 The coronary arteries handle this job.
-Coronary artery disease is when these arteries become narrowed or blocked so your heart does not get enough oxygen to function effectively.
+Coronary artery disease is when the coronary arteries become narrowed or blocked so your heart does not get enough oxygen to do its job effectively.